Calliphora stygia: Forensics

 Due to being a prominent colonizer C. stygia has an important role in Australian forensics.
-When a body has been dead for more than 72 hours, prolong enough that temperature cannot give an accurate time of death, insects can be used instead.
+When a body has been dead for more than 72 hours, long enough that temperature cannot give an accurate time of death, insects can be used instead.
 Larval secession can aid in determining the time of death through aging the insects that are removed from the body; however insect age can be altered by temperature, humidity, larval density in and on the corpse, and the location on the body after death.
 Also the presence of drugs can affect the succession rate and relative age on any insects feeding on the flesh of the corpse.

 The study of drug effects on insects is known as entomotoxicology, and research in this field has been lacking, especially in terms of C. stygia.
 Some important findings have been made recently, one in particular is the effect of morphine on C. stygia development, or lack thereof.
-It s unclear as to why exactly C. stygia is not affected by the drug though it has been consumed by the from, which came from the fly's food source, when most other insects show severe impairments in larval development.
+It is unclear as to why exactly C. stygia is not affected by the drug though it has been consumed by the body from which came from the fly's food source, when most other insects show severe impairments in larval development.
 What is known is the malpighian tubules of C. stygia are connected with reduced levels of morphine in the fly's systems.
 When morphine levels are high in the fly's food source there are more secretions from the larva.

 Methamphetamine, on the other hand, does affect the C. stygia larval development.
 Larvae that had been raised on meth-infused meat developed faster and ended up larger in size, and weight.
 The increase in body size poses a problem for determining relative ages of larvae since most use body size as an indication of age.
 Time estimates can be up to 78 hours off.
 The other difficulty for establishing time of death is determining what species of insect is coming off a cadaver.
 Since methamphetamines are toxic to C. stygia most flies die in the pupal stage, it is difficult to make proper identifications.